edublancas/edublancas.github.io/index.md

 Like the time that I helped to [stop a 9.3 million fraud](http://techcrunch.com/2013/04/14/bringing-down-the-mexican-mafia-how-mexican-hackers-stopped-a-93-million-fraud/).
 Or when I worked in a project to understand the [causes of home abandonment in Mexico](http://dssg.uchicago.edu/2015/08/13/infonavit-abandonment.html) with a team full of smart people.

+Currently working in the [Computation Institute](https://www.ci.uchicago.edu/) at University of Chicago.

 ##What's the internet saying about me?

 These are some links that talk about my work...